qstommyshu/qstommyshu/README.md

 <!--   - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Rust
+- Casually reading DBMS by by R. Ramakrishnan, J. Gehrke
   <br>
   check this out https://qstommyshu.github.io
 <!-- - 👯 I’m looking to collaborate on ...